Frequently Asked Questions

 4. When can parents and guardians visit the school?

-We also offer several open houses.
-Please call the Admissions Office if you are interested in registering for one of these open houses.
+We will also be offering several virtual Open Houses in the fall of 2020.
+Please email or call the Admissions Office if you are interested in registering for one of these Open Houses.

 5. How many students are in each class?